 The storm had to rock it and be monstrous.
 Instead of stumbling through progressively more and more sodden poetry, amplification could be employed: significant thunder would be generated through multiple voices.
-Our second act would erupt by mobilising the audience, I got them all up and howling for two rounds of the definitive speech in the Act III Scene ii storm scene: ‘Blow winds and crack your cheeks’.
+Our second act would erupt by mobilising the audience, I got them all up and howling for two rounds of the defining speech in the Act III Scene ii storm scene: ‘Blow winds and crack your cheeks’.
 It was enough to strike flat the thick rotundity of the earth, and provided precisely the kind of sonic resistance necessary to carry the good king into a tornado of St. Vitis’ dance.

 As general woe descended in the wake of the final battle scene , and the narrative deposited corpse after corpse upon the stage, our besuited sweet young warriors could still stick to the script.
 The only moment of consternation that could genuinely cause their brows to knit was the offstage blood curdling yelp as Lear stabbed the invisible henchman reportedly sent to strangle Cordelia.
 Our Lear then only barely breeched the playing area for his histrionic death wither, collapsing beneath the limp Cordelia.

 When I do stare, see how the subject quakes